hpheidinger/Watcher-V1-1.4/README.md

 ## Installation Philosophy
 Watcher is **drop-anywhere software**.
 Due to **strict relative addressing**, Watcher is fully relocatable and can be installed anywhere.
-The installation is intentionally kept minimalistic:
+The installation is intentionally kept minimalistic.

+First, decide on which place (directory) to install Watcher. /opt or /root/bin are good candidates.

 ```sh
 # tar xf <path to downloaded Watcher.tar>